dansmyers/Algorithms/Challenge_Projects/2-The_Lost_Sprint.md

 ## Reading

-Start with my notes on the key ideas below, then look at the [first half of this presentation](https://www.cs.jhu.edu/~susan/600.363/tetris.pdf), which talks about proving that Tetris is NP-complete.
+Start with my notes on the key ideas below, then look at the [first half of this presentation](https://www.cs.jhu.edu/~susan/600.363/tetris.pdf), which talks about proving that Tetris is NP-complete (yes, really).
 The Tetris part is kind of hard to follow from the slides, but the first part is a good overview of the important concepts.

 After quickly reading through those, read the first part of Chapter 34 of CLRS, which is again an introduction to the important concepts